Getting started in the world of points and miles can often be confusing, if not overwhelming. We get it.

 First, decide on your destination, the airline you want to fly, and where you want to stay.
 From there, work backward to which credit card (or cards) will help you achieve that goal.

 Not sure where to start?
-One of the many benefits of our Thrifty Traveler Premium flight deal alert service is the free credit card consulting.
+One of the many benefits of our Thrifty Traveler Premium flight deal alert service is free credit card consulting.
 Members can get our personal help finding the right travel credit card to fit their travel plans and goals.

 Step 4: Pick the Right Card – or Cards